 This Beaux-Arts mansion by Harrison Design has a grandeur uncommon to residential design.
 It took three years to quarry and sculpt the eight Corinthian columns, which are solid Indiana limestone and measure 27 feet high.
 The ten-foot-tall entry doors are reclaimed from a French chateau and set among Doric columns and a classical broken pediment.
 The interior is appropriately ornate, with exquisite workmanship, including trompe l’oeil ceilings and extensive decorative gilding.
-Jacques Brunet, former head of the French Iron Workers Guild, designed the wrought iron and bronze work in the entry and library.
+Jacques Brunet, an artist who learned the art of ironwork in his native France, designed the wrought iron and bronze work in the entry and library.
 A lower bookcase revolves to access a hidden study.
 While the mantel is antique, the remainder of the library’s millwork was produced by a southern craftsman.

 2008 Shutze Award for Excellence in Craftsmanship, Southeast Chapter of the Institute of Classical Architecture & Art